lilapila/GoIT/README.md

 # GoIT - QA marathon
-> ### 4 days of effective training in test case creation, test runs, and bug reporting
+> ### 4 days of lectures and effective training in test case creation, test runs, and bug reporting
 > ### start - 20.11.2023
 > ### finish - 24.11.2023